johnnv1/CCAgT-utils/README.md

 In directory [./data/samples/images/](./data/samples/images/) can be seen the original images of each tile from different slides/patients.
 The dataset present a wide variety of colors, texture, nuclei format, and others for the cells nuclei, this variety depends on different factors as: Type of lesion, stain process, sample acquisition, sensor/microscopy setup for image acquisition and others.

 The dataset at version `1.x` has 3 categories annotated, and at version `2.x` will have 7 categories.
-But, the principal objective to help at diagnostic/prognostic of these samples is detect/identify/measure the Nucleolus Organizer Regions (NORs) inside each nucleus.
+But, the principal objective to help at diagnostic/prognostic of these samples is to detect/identify/measure the Nucleolus Organizer Regions (NORs) inside each nucleus.
 The NORs (the black dots/parts inside the nuclei) were labeled as two different categories: Satellite and clusters.

 At figure 2, has an example with two highlighted nuclei.
 The nucleus at left (black highlighted) it's a nucleus with three clusters.
 The nucleus at right side (gray highlighted) it's a nucleus with one cluster (the black dot at the top of the nuclei) and two satellites (the other two black dots).